 We are more fully human in healthy relationships.
 What does your church, organization or circle of trusted friends think?
 Are you listening?
 Shutting out an opposing opinion might make you feel better about your position, but it doesn’t make you right.

 This is much different than asking what “side” Jesus is on.
 It should allow us to see Jesus in more places than one.
 This may seem totally subjective, but it really isn’t.
 Our discernment comes from a full contextual reading of the Gospels (historical Jesus) and our sensitivity to the Spirit.

 If you’re busy trying to serve Jesus and do ministry but not regularly practicing spiritual disciplines in order to abide in Christ, I wouldn’t be so confident about your positions and heart on any matter.
 We must be connected to the Vine if we want to know His heart and bear His fruit.

 Following Jesus isn’t simply doing whatever you imagine Him doing.
 It means obeying and acting out of the time spent listening to His desires for you and the world.
 Once you’ve felt His heart on a matter and have seen where He’s at work, are you willing to join Him there?

 I think these questions can help us to see that we’re not just dealing with hot-button issues—we’re always dealing with people created in God’s image.
 Asking these questions helps me love people while simultaneously loving the truth and boldly navigating culture, even if it means hardship and suffering for being faithful to Jesus.

 Can we rise above the extremes in our pursuit of truth?
 I believe so.
 But we need to know that the truth usually lies quietly in the fertile soil of grace and humility.
 Out of this soil will come conviction, but never condemnation.

-This article was originally published at daviddflowers.com.
+This article was originally published in 2016 at daviddflowers.com.
 Used with permission.